emezav/bulk_backupandrestore/README.md

 # Bulk backup and restore

 This plugin allows site administrators to perform bulk course backup and restore.

-Each course backup/restore is performed on a separate AJAX request.
+The web interface uses a separate AJAX request for each backup/restore.

 ## Installation